Is Coffee Bean A Seed

 Coffee beans are the seeds of the fruit of the Coffea plant.
 The Coffea plant is a shrub or small tree that belongs to the Rubiaceae family.
 It is native to tropical regions of Africa, and it is from here that coffee has spread to all corners of the globe.
 The Coffea plant produces fruits, which are commonly referred to as ‘cherries’ because of their bright red color and unique shape.
 These cherries contain seeds, which we know as coffee beans.

-Related Calories In A Coffee Bean
+Related Coffee Bean To Water Ratio

 The Coffea plant has more than 100 species, but only two of them are primarily used for coffee production: Coffea arabica and Coffea robusta.
 Arabica beans are known for their sweet and fruity taste, while robusta beans are known for their bold and bitter flavor.